 Prerequisite: MACF-680.
-Following practicum completion, internship is a supervised capstone clinical experience in which the student refines basic counseling and integrates and authenticates professional knowledge and skills appropriate to the clinical mental health counseling settings and initial postgraduate professional placement.
+Following practicum completion, internship is a supervised capstone clinical experience in which the student refines basic counseling, and integrates and authenticates professional knowledge and skills appropriate to the clinical mental health counseling settings and initial postgraduate professional placement.
 At this stage, students are to complete the 600 hours of field training, including 240 direct counseling hours, in a clinical mental health setting.
 Students discuss and present cases to illustrate their ability in applying counseling theories and techniques, assessment and diagnostic information, clients' characteristics in case conceptualization, and treatment planning.
 Students will continue receiving support, peer consultation opportunities, and group supervision during the seminar.

-MACF-683 MACF Counseling Internship and Seminar II 2 Credits

-Prerequisite: MACF-681.
-This is a continuation of students' internship experience with the goal to complete the 600-hour requirement.
+MACF-683MACF Counseling Internship and Seminar II2 CreditsPrerequisite:MACF-681.
+This is a continuation of students' internship experience with the goal to complete the 600-hours requirement.
 At the conclusion of the practicum and internship, students should be able to demonstrate competencies that enable them to be clinically and culturally competent, ethical, and socially responsible entry-level practitioners.
 Students discuss and present cases to illustrate their ability in applying counseling theories and techniques, assessment and diagnostic information, clients' characteristics in case conceptualization, and treatment planning.
 The seminar will continue to provide support, peer consultation opportunities, and group supervision for the student interns.

-MACF-684MACF Counseling Internship and Seminar Continued0 CreditsPrerequisite:MACF-683.
-This course should only be taken after a student has registeredfor and completed all clinical training degree-related requirements but still has remainingtime in the practicum/internship contract.
-Master's-level students are most likely to enrollfor this course in the summer II term after enrolling in MACF practicum/internship seminarin the fall, MACF internship and seminar II in the spring, and MACF internship and seminarIII in summer I term.
-Students who register for this course must also pay the liability feeassociated with practicum/internship training.
+MACF-684MACF Counseling Internship and Seminar ContinuedO CreditsPrerequisite:MACF-683.
+This course should only be taken after a student has registered for and completed all clinical training degree-related requirements but still has remaining time in the practicum/internship contract.
+Master's-level students are most likely to enroll for this course in the summer II term after enrolling in MACF practicum/internship seminar in the fall, MACF Internship and Seminar II in the spring, and MACF internship and seminar III in summer I term.
+Students who register for this course must also pay the liability fee associated with practicum/internship training.

-MACF-715Forensic Psychology for Law Enforcement3 CreditsThis elective course is in year two, summer term.
-This course is designed to cover the core areas of the field of police psychology and the application of psychology theory to the field of law enforcement.
+MACF-715Forensic Mental Health in Law Enforcement3 CreditsThis elective course is in year two, summer term.
+This course is designed to cover the core areas of the field of forensic mental health and its application to the field of law enforcement.
 Students will learn the basic principles of law enforcement, police culture, and forensic systems within law enforcement.
 Students will learn disorders more common to police personnel along with research-based interventions and their application with law enforcement personnel and their families.
 In addition, the course will cover the foundations of ethics and ethical codes of conduct, including an exploration of theories of social justice as they apply to law enforcement personnel.